Keparoo/kepweb/README.md

 # Kep Kaeppeler Portfolio Site

-This is the repository for Kep Kaeppeler's development portfolio site.
+This is the repository for Kep Kaeppeler's development portfolio site, about, resume and contact information.

 ## Resume